fnando/validators/README.md

 end
 ```

 By default, it rejects disposable e-mails (e.g. mailinator).
-This loads ~15kb, but you can disable this validation by setting `disposable: false`.
+This loads ~15kb, but you can disable this validation by setting `disposable: true`.

 ```ruby
 class User < ActiveRecord::Base